 So, you’ve decided to take an exciting new step in your life and relocate.
 You may be feeling stressed and overwhelmed with the scheduling, packing, and expenses that go into moving – after all, relocating is considered one of the top stressors a person will experience in their life.
 Whether you’re relocating for a job, moving closer to family, or just wanting to start over, important steps in the relocation process can often be overlooked.
 That’s why we’ve created the ultimate guide to relocating, including steps to take before, during, and after the move.

-Learn about your new city/town
+Learn about your new city/town and state

 Find the best neighborhood for you

 The best way to truly get a feel for every neighborhood is by simply visiting and spending time in each one.
 While you’re exploring, keep in mind what qualities are important to you and don’t hesitate to jot down the pros and cons of the area.
 Perhaps you value restaurants and shops within walking distance, parks and schools nearby for convenience, or just the quirkiness of a quaint neighborhood.
 Once you’ve narrowed down your options, you’ll be able to compare information like median home prices, walkability, crime rates, and school reviews and rankings.

 Lean on your realtor

 It’s the real estate agent’s job to support you through the homebuying process, so take advantage of their neighborhood expertise and industry knowledge.
 Your agent will be aware of housing market trends, potential red flags, or anything else you may have concerns about.
 When it’s time to make an offer, they will help you make a good offer price and assist with the negotiating process.
 Buying a home is a big decision and can be an emotional process, but working with an agent you trust will give you the support you need.